RosettaCommons/documentation/Solving-a-Biological-Problem.md

 ### Docking Homooligomers

+[[Symmetric Docking|sym-dock]] is useful for assembling multiple subunits according to a specific symmetry defined in a [[symmetry file|make-symmdef-file-denovo]].

-## Protein—Peptide Docking
+## Protein–Peptide Docking

-Docking a flexible peptide
+Protein–peptide docking is useful for determining the structure of a short, flexible peptide in the context of a receptor.
+Protein–peptide docking is most accurate for flexible peptides with in 5 Angstroms backbone RMSD of the native and in a starting position close to the receptor site.

+**describe several types of protein-peptide docking**

-## Protein—Ligand Docking
+## Protein–Ligand Docking

 RosettaLigand and DARC go here.